‘The Big Bang Theory’ Season 11 And Season 12 Close To Getting Renewed by CBS

 — The Big Bang Theory (@bigbangtheory) March 3, 2017

-It was recently reported that Iain Armitage, 8, has been cast to play the younger version of Sheldon Cooper, who is played by Jim Parsons in The Big Bang Theory.
+It was recently reported that 8-year-old Iain Armitage had been cast to play the younger version of Sheldon Cooper, who is played by Jim Parsons in The Big Bang Theory.
 And the producers have cast Zoe Perry to play Mary Cooper, the titular character’s deeply religious mother.
 Perry’s mother, Lauri Metcalf, plays the role in the original series.

 Moonves has provided some details about the series that will focus on Sheldon’s childhood in Texas.
 He said that it was about a 10-year-old boy growing up with a “very right-wing family.”